Iss Pyaar Ko Kya Naam Doon? Ek Baar Phir: Plot

-When Aastha confronts Anjali about their relationship, both become emotional as Anjali admits that Niranjan has her helpless.
-Aastha promises to reveal Niranjan's true nature and clear Anjali's name.
-Niranjan wants Abhay released from jail and asks Anjali to make Jyoti sign the bail papers.
-Jyoti begins to resent her mother.
+Aastha discovers Niranjan’s true nature and witnesses his emotional abuse of Anjali.
+She learns how Niranjan deceives his family to maintain control.
+During Anjali's birthday celebration, Aastha confronts Anjali about their relationship, and both become emotional as Anjali finally admits that Niranjan has her helpless and unwillingly obeys Niranjan.
+Aastha promises to reveal Niranjan's true nature to the family.
+Abhay finds Jyoti, and exposes her infront of the family.
+Jyoti tells the truth about Abhay’s violent behaviour and requests Niranjan to allow her to stay with them.
+The police arrest Abhay.
 When Niranjan indirectly pressures Jyoti into signing the bail papers, Abhay insists on taking her home.
 Anjali intervenes infuriating Niranjan.
 However, Jyoti starts to see Anjali's kind nature.
+After initial resistance, the Agnihotri family eventually agree to Jyoti and Siddharth’s marriage.